Lunatic-Labs/rubricapp/README.md

 ```
 cd building_user_login_system-master/finish
-python app.py `pwd`      # or replace pwd with the directory you want the db file and flat files to live
+python app.py `pwd`
+# or replace pwd with the directory you want the db file and users directory to live
 ```

 ### With Apache

 ```
-???
+TODO
 ```